ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: ARVO

+\system's reproducer makes it possible to use commit bisect to locate the vulnerability patch.
+However, once dependencies are taken into account, the task becomes more complex than simply bisecting the main component's commits.

+During bisection, every chosen commit of the main component must be compiled and tested with the triggering input.
+To keep these builds working, \system also needs to identify the correct dependency versions for each commit.
+If the dependencies are mismatched, the project may fail to build at a chosen midpoint. \system handles such cases by stepping to a neighboring commit so that bisection can proceed.
+In the extreme case where a high fraction of intermediate commits fail to build, bisection can no longer make progress and \system falls back to a \emph{linear search}: it walks candidate commits one by one, which is significantly more expensive and may yield a range of commits rather than a single fix commit.
+Unlike in reproduction, the fix locator cannot rely on dependency versions recorded upstream, since those versions may no longer apply across the entire commit range.

+To address this, \system uses commit timestamps.
+For each main component commit, it selects the most recent compatible dependency commits available at that time, ensuring that the project remains buildable throughout the bisection process.

-Figure~\ref{fig:vc_locator} shows how revision control is applied for the Imagemagick issue previously discussed.
-For each revision of the main component, we used the timestamp to find the most recent version of the dependency at that time, improving the reliability of the build process.
+Figure~\ref{fig:vc_locator} illustrates this approach with the \texttt{ImageMagick} case.
+For each revision of the main component, we use the commit timestamp to select the appropriate dependency versions, which greatly improved build reliability.
+With this precise version control in place, ARVO can bisect across thousands of commits to accurately pinpoint the fixing commit.